Emerson College: Back Bay as Emerson's campus

 As the 1960s started, 373 Commonwealth Avenue was sold to purchase a dormitory at 100 Beacon Street for 609 undergraduate and 29 graduate students.
 A year later, a building at 150 Beacon Street was obtained for dorms, a dining hall, and administrative offices.
 With major gifts from Elisabeth Abbot Smith and J.F.
 Buzzard, the college library moved from the fourth floor of 130 Beacon Street into its own building at 303 Berkeley Street.
 In 1964, two buildings were purchased: 96 Beacon Street, which became the student union building, and 132–134 Beacon Street, which became a dormitory.
 The campus remained primarily in Back Bay until the late 1990s.

 In 1967, Richard Chapin, former Dean of the Harvard Business School was inaugurated as the seventh president of Emerson College.

 Shortly afterwards, an academic planning committee approved a new course of study for general education requirements.
 The first level of this program replaced the college-wide requirements with a two-year interdisciplinary course of study and electives.
 In order to accommodate this new program, the building at 67–69 Brimmer Street was purchased.
 The Institute of Interdisciplinary Studies was born.
-A year later in 1972, the college gained authorization} to grant BFA and MFA degrees.
+In 1971, the college gained authorization to grant BFA and BS degrees, and in 1985 it was authorized to grant MFA degrees.